synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/issue.md

 - [ ] I have performed a self-review of my code.
 - [ ] I have added relevant tests to cover the changes to CI.
-- [ ] I have needed QA steps to the [release candidate](/.github/PULL_REQUEST_TEMPLATE/rc.md) template that cover these changes.
+- [ ] I have needed QA steps to the [release candidate](/synnaxlabs/synnax/blob/main/.github/PULL_REQUEST_TEMPLATE/rc.md) template that cover these changes.
 - [ ] I have updated in-code documentation to reflect the changes.
 - [ ] I have updated user-facing documentation to reflect the changes.

 ## Backwards Compatibility

-The following makes sure that this feature does not break backwards compatability.

 ### Data Structures

-- [ ] Server - I have ensured that previous versions of stored data structures are properly migrated to new formats.
+I have ensured that previous versions of stored data structures are properly migrated to new formats in the following projects:

+- [ ] Server
-- [ ] Console - I have ensured that previous versions of stored data structures are properly migrated to new formats.
+- [ ] Console

 ### API Changes

-- [ ] Server - The server API is backwards-compatible
-- The following client APIs are backwards-compatible:
+The following projects have backwards-compatible APIs:

-  - [ ] C++
+- [ ] Server
-  - [ ] TypeScript
+- [ ] TypeScript Client
-  - [ ] Python
+- [ ] Python Client

 ### Breaking Changes